deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/use-any-font/readme.txt

 * Support all major browsers including IE 6+, Firefox, Chrome, Safari, IOS, Andriod, Opera and more.
 * Font conversion within the plugin interface font uploader and quick font assign interface.
 You can select pre defined html tags or assign it to custom css.
 * Use uploaded font directly from Wordpress Editor, <a href="http://www.elegantthemes.com/affiliates/idevaffiliate.php?id=39880" target="_blank">Divi Builder</a>, <a href="https://wordpress.org/plugins/siteorigin-panels/" target="_blank">Site Origin Page Buider</a> and any visual builder using the class.
+* Custom fonts uploaded can be directly used from Theme options panel for major themeforest themes like <a href="https://goo.gl/Oy6tvt" target="_blank">Avada, X Theme, Salient, Oshine, KLEO, ShopKeeper, SimpleMag, Porto and many more (540+).
+Check out full list here.</a>
 * Supports font format including ttf, otf, woff.
 The required fonts are converted automatically.
-* Accepts font file upto 15 MB.
+* Accepts custom font file upto 15 MB.
 * Embed fonts using @font-face css.
 SEO friendly and quick loading.
-* Multiple fonts can be used.
+* Multiple custom fonts can be used.
 * Faster load time as your custom fonts are stored on your own server.

 <strong>Support</strong>